Combined-cycle power plant: Basic combined cycle

-The cycle a-b-c-d-e-f-a which is the Rankine steam cycle takes place at a lower temperature and is known as the bottoming cycle.
-Transfer of heat energy from high temperature exhaust gas to water and steam takes place in a waste heat recovery boiler in the bottoming cycle.
-During the constant pressure process 4-1 the exhaust gases from the gas turbine reject heat.
-The feed water, wet and super heated steam absorb some of this heat in the process a-b, b-c and c-d.
+The cycle a–b–c–d–e–f–a, which is the Rankine steam cycle, takes place at a lower temperature and is known as the bottoming cycle.
+Transfer of heat energy from high-temperature exhaust gas to water and steam takes place in a waste-heat recovery boiler in the bottoming cycle.
+During the constant-pressure process 4–1, the exhaust gases from the gas turbine reject heat.
+The feed water and wet and superheated steam absorb some of this heat in the process a–b, b–c and c–d.

 Steam generators

-The steam power plant takes its input heat from the high temperature exhaust gases from a gas turbine power plant.
+The steam power plant takes its input heat from the high-temperature exhaust gases from a gas-turbine power plant.
 The steam thus generated can be used to drive a steam turbine.
-The Waste Heat Recovery Boiler (WHRB) has 3 sections: Economiser, evaporator and superheater.
+The waste-heat recovery boiler (WHRB) has three sections: economiser, evaporator and superheater.

 Cheng cycle

 The Cheng cycle is a simplified form of combined cycle where the steam turbine is eliminated by injecting steam directly into the combustion turbine.
-This has been used since the mid 1970s and allows recovery of waste heat with less total complexity, but at the loss of the additional power and redundancy of a true combined cycle system.
-It has no additional steam turbine or generator, and therefore it cannot use it as a backup or supplementary power.
-It is named after American professor D. Y. Cheng who patented the design in 1976.
+This has been used since the mid 1970s and allows recovery of waste heat with less total complexity, but at the loss of the additional power and redundancy of a true combined-cycle system.
+It has no additional steam turbine or generator, and therefore it cannot be used for backup or supplementary power.
+It is named after American professor D. Y. Cheng, who patented the design in 1976.